enthought/traits/docs/source/TUIUG/factories_advanced_extra.rst

-The KeyBindingEditor() factory differs from other trait editor factories because it generates an editor, not for a single attribute, but for an object of a particular class, enthought.traits.ui.key_bindings.KeyBindings.
+The KeyBindingEditor() factory differs from other trait editor factories because it generates an editor, not for a single attribute, but for an object of a particular class, traitsui.key_bindings.KeyBindings.
 A KeyBindings object is a list of bindings between key codes and handler methods.
 You can specify a KeyBindings object as an attribute of a View.
 When the user presses a key while a View has input focus, the user interface searches the View for a